Our Framework

 Health vs Wellness

-Health refers to the “state of complete physical, mental and social well-being and not the absence of disease or infirmity” (WHO, 1946) while wellness is the “active process through which people become aware of, and make choices toward, a more successful existence” (National Wellness Institute, 1976).
-In short, health is a state while wellness is a conscious, ever-changing process.
+Health refers to the "state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity" (WHO, 1946), while wellness is the "active process through which people become aware of, and make choices toward, a more successful existence" (National Wellness Institute, 1976).
+In short, health is a state, while wellness is a conscious, ever-changing process.

-Categorising wellness into various dimensions not only helps us to view wellness holistically, but also helps us to realise that wellness can be attained in diverse ways.
+Categorizing wellness into various dimensions not only helps us view wellness holistically but also helps us realise that wellness can be attained in diverse ways.

 At Total Wellness Initiative Singapore, we have identified 10 dimensions of wellness to ensure a fulfilling life.